fougue/gmio/README.md

 modify and/ or redistribute the software under the terms of the CeCILL-B license as circulated by CEA, CNRS and INRIA at the following URL http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.html

+"gmio" logo rendered with Prism font (thanks to Erik Yin !)